 Evidence was discovered by a French spy showing that military secrets were being leaked to the Germans.
 The evidence was a ripped-up letter with handwriting said to resemble that of a Jewish artillery captain, Alfred Dreyfus.
 Dreyfus was quickly court-martialled and convicted, and sent to Devil's Island to serve his term of imprisonment.
 To make matters worse, evidence that another man was guilty was suppressed by the French army.

 This led to a major schism in French society, between those who thought Dreyfus innocent and those who considered him guilty.
 Those falling into the latter category was often anti-Semitic, ignoring the overwhelming evidence in Dreyfus' favour and the lack of due process leading to his conviction.

 This split was reflected in the impressionists.
 Monet, Pissarro and Emile Zola (a leading writer and supporter of the impressionist cause) were pro-Dreyfus.
 Renoir, Cezanne and Degas were anti.

 But Degas was the most outspoken in his anti-Semitic views.
 When a model in Degas’ studio suggested that Dreyfus may not be guilty, Degas screamed at her

 “you are Jewish … you are Jewish … get out”.Degas also broke off long-standing relationships with his Jewish friends.

-By 1901 Degas' eyesighht was so bad that he could only work on large formats using broad strokes of chalk.
+By 1901 Degas' eyesight was so bad that he could only work on large formats using broad strokes of chalk.
 By 1908 he was so blind that he could no longer draw.
 But Degas still liked to get out into the Parisian streets.
-He died on 27 September 1917 and is buried in the family grave in Montmatre cemetery.
+He died on 27 September 1917 and is buried in the family grave in Montmartre cemetery.